Round trip - 7 Days in Lofoten

 On this trip we discover the villages of Henningsvaer, Reine and Å i Lofoten.
 We do the hikes to Reinebringen, Tindstinden and Helvetestinden/Bunes beach.
 Many summits ends with "tind", the Norwegian word for summit.

 This round trip starts in Kiruna in Sweden.
 Most people from Sweden start there since it is a lot cheaper to rent a car in Sweden than in Norway.
-Also, you have to change flights in Oslo if you fly to Svolvaer or Bodö.
+Also, you have to change flights in Oslo if you fly from Stockholm to Svolvaer in Lofoten or Bodö on the mainland.

-Flying in from other cities than Stockholm you can just as well fly to Oslo, change flights there and go straight to Svolvaer.
+Flying in from other cities in Europe you can just as well fly to Oslo, change flights there and go straight to Svolvaer.
 That shortens the trip with two days.
 The downside is that you miss the beautiful northern part of Sweden between Kiruna and Narvik and part of the road on Lofoten from Narvik to Svolvaer.

 Highlights on this trip